bueler/p4pdes/c/ch5/MOVIES.md

 This generates files `bar000.png`, `bar001.png`, and so on, using the name pattern `bar%03d.png`.

-Now use the [`ffmpeg`](https://www.ffmpeg.org/) tool to generate a `.m4v` format movie from the collection of `.png` image files:
+Now use the [`ffmpeg`](https://www.ffmpeg.org/) tool, for example, to generate a `.m4v` format movie from the collection of `.png` image files:

         ffmpeg -r 4 -i bar%03d.png bar.m4v     # set rate to 4 frames/second

-Of course one might need to install `ffmpeg`, so something like `sudo apt-get install ffmpeg` might be needed.
+The compression from the `.m4v` format and `ffmpeg` is substantial.
+While `u.dat` is several MB, `bar.m4v` is under 100 KB.

 Viewing the movie itself requires some viewer.
-(On linux platforms, `totem` or `vlc` are possibilities.)
+On linux platforms, `totem` or `vlc` are possibilities.

-The compression from the `.m4v` format and `ffmpeg` is substantial.
-In particular, `u.dat` is several MB while `bar.m4v` is under 100 KB.

 movie for dof>1 PDE in spatial 2D